WxxShirley/MoLoRAG/README.md

 **Step 2** - Evaluate the inference following commands in [`example_run_eval.sh`](./example_run_eval.sh)

+## ✏️ TODO

+- [ ] Provide tailored MDocAgent code
+- [ ] Provide detailed scripts or running tutorials

 ## 📮 Contact

 If you have any questions about usage, reproducibility, or would like to discuss, please feel free to open an issue on GitHub or contact the authors via email at [xxwu@se.cuhk.edu.hk](mailto:xxwu@se.cuhk.edu.hk)

 ## 🙏 Acknowledgements

-We thank the open-sourced datasets, [MMLongBench](https://github.com/mayubo2333/MMLongBench-Doc/) and [LongDocURL](https://github.com/dengc2023/LongDocURL/).
+We thank the open-sourced datasets, [MMLongBench](https://github.com/mayubo2333/MMLongBench-Doc/), [LongDocURL](https://github.com/dengc2023/LongDocURL/), [UDA-Benchmark](https://github.com/qinchuanhui/UDA-Benchmark).
 We also appreciate the official implementations of [M3DocRAG](https://github.com/bloomberg/m3docrag) and [MDocAgent](https://github.com/aiming-lab/MDocAgent).